 In addition, mobile broadband services have been launched by mobile network operators, such as Deutsche Telekom, Vodafone and Telefónica Germany.
 This market segment has experienced strong growth.
 Although mobile broadband services generally offer speeds and capacities slower than cable and DSL/VDSL operators, such network capabilities were enhanced by long-term evolution (LTE) network roll-outs throughout the past few years.
-As of December 31, 2016, Vodafone has LTE coverage of approximately 90% of Germany's surface.
-As of December 31, 2016, Deutsche Telekom covers approximately 93%.
-Deutsche Telekom further offers a hybrid router that combines landline and mobile LTE network bandwidths, offering broadband speeds of up to 250 Mbps at an incremental subscription fee.
+As of December 31, 2017, Vodafone has LTE population coverage of approximately 91% and is currently piloting 1 Gbps services in selected cities.
+As of December 31, 2017, Deutsche Telekom covers approximately 94%.
+Deutsche Telekom further offers a hybrid router that combines landline and mobile LTE network bandwidths at an incremental subscription fee.
 Further, Deutsche Telekom and Vodafone have started to bundle their mobile products with their fixed products by giving additional benefits to certain customers who take both services, including a discount on their mobile services.
 Other technologies for internet access may develop and become competitive alternatives, as well.
 Accordingly, we will continue to face additional competition and new technologies may force us to increase capital expenditures to upgrade our system and provide additional products and services.

-We believe we operate a network with superior technology, and that we can offer customers maximum upload and download speeds at varying tiers of service tailored to the customer's needs throughout our footprint.
-As a result of implementing Euro DOCSIS 3.0, our network has the ability to deliver broadband speeds up to 400 Mbps since February 2016, which today is eight times the speed of regular VDSL and four times the speed of VDSL2, with the potential to further increase speeds without substantial network investments.
+We believe we operate a network with superior technology, and that we can offer customers maximum download and upload speeds at varying tiers of service tailored to the customer's needs throughout our footprint.
+As a result of implementing Euro DOCSIS 3.0, our network has the ability to deliver broadband speeds up to 400 Mbps since February 2016, which today is eight times the speed of regular VDSL and four times the speed of vectoring, with the potential to further increase speeds without substantial network investments.
 DOCSIS technology is evolving and the next standard Euro DOCSIS 3.1 is expected to increase speeds to 1 Gbps and beyond.
+We previously announced that we plan to launch 1 Gbps speeds based on DOCSIS 3.1 technology in the first major German city in 2018.
 These speed levels cannot be matched by DSL without deep fiber deployment.
 In addition, our large video customer base provides a strong basis to up-sell our broadband internet service.
-We also compete by selling value-added services such as internet security packages and online back-up solutions.